dr-natetorious/TIM-7101-Statistics/Section_2_Designing_Experiments/Week4_Analyze/Readings/README.md

 ### 5: GLM Approaches to Independent Measures Factorial Designs

+A factorial design takes into account multiple variables at the same time.
+These configurations are quiet common in the real-world.

 ## Exploring data in R (2018)

 Shaughnessy, A., Prener, C., & Hasenmueller, E. (2018).
 Exploring data in R. [GitHub](https://shaughnessyar.github.io/driftR/articles/ExploringData.html).
 [ExploringDataR.pdf](ExploringDataR.pdf).